by Dr. Meir Flancbaum | Jul 1, 2025 | Adolescents, BFRBs, Children, Cognitive Behavior Therapy (CBT), Young Adults

-by Dr. Emilia Beggiato | Jun 3, 2025 | Adolescents, Children, Cognitive Behavior Therapy (CBT), Feeding, Navigating Care, Young Adults
+by Dr. Emilia Beggiato | Jun 3, 2025 | Feeding, Adolescents, Children, Cognitive Behavior Therapy (CBT), Navigating Care, Young Adults

 Opposite Action is a DBT skill that can be used by adults, teens, and kids to help them control big emotions.
 When you feel a strong emotional urge, Opposite Action reminds you that acting in the opposite way of what your emotions are telling you can actually be helpful in some situations.
 This practice challenges the automatic link between emotion and behavior to help you respond thoughtfully even when we’re feeling overwhelmed.

-by Dr. Erica Dashow | May 1, 2025 | Adolescents, Children, Cognitive Behavior Therapy (CBT), Feeding, Navigating Care, Young Adults
+by Dr. Erica Dashow | May 1, 2025 | Feeding, Adolescents, Children, Cognitive Behavior Therapy (CBT), Navigating Care, Young Adults

 Feeding disorders and eating disorders are terms which are often used interchangeably.
 However, there are distinct differences between these two diagnoses.
 Key factors, such as motivation, age of onset, behavioral features, and the emotions experienced with these disorders can help determine a diagnosis.
 An accurate assessment is the first step to identifying which evidence-based treatments will best support the needs of your child.

-by Alycia Hinrichsen | Mar 4, 2025 | Adolescents, Children, Cognitive Behavior Therapy (CBT), Life Skills, Young Adults
+by Alycia Hinrichsen | Mar 4, 2025 | Life Skills, Adolescents, Children, Cognitive Behavior Therapy (CBT), Young Adults

 Dissatisfaction in one’s performance can lead to feelings of self-doubt, which reduces productivity and intensifies those negative feelings.
 An important step in breaking this cycle is creating a work environment that will help you meet your goals.
 These strategies can be used by parents, children, adolescents, and young adults.